Vanilla cupcakes, filled with homemade cranberry filling and topped with a swirl of white chocolate frosting — the perfect festive holiday treat!

 - Add chocolate, icing sugar and vanilla and beat on low for 1-2 minutes until the sugar is incorporated.
 Beat on medium-high for 3-4 minutes until light and fluffy.
 Set aside.

-- Using a sharp knife, cut a small hole into the top of each cupcake, making sure not to cut through the bottom or any of the sides.
+- Assembly: Using a sharp knife, cut a small hole into the top of each cupcake, making sure not to cut through the bottom or any of the sides.
 Set cake pieces aside for another use (they're great for trifle, or just for munching!)

 - Spoon about 1 tsp of filling into the top of each cupcake.